LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 ## Auto-disable agent policy

-Any agent that has not logged into LiveEngage within the number of days specified by the account's Auto-disable operator policy will be automatically disabled.
+Any agent that has not logged into LiveEngage within the number of days specified by the account's auto-disable operator policy will be automatically disabled.
 If an account is disabled, all the agent's access privileges are revoked, but the agent is not removed from system, and the administrator can manually enable the account when required.

 This policy is enabled by default, with the number of inactive days after which the agent will be disabled set to 180.
 This can be changed to any number between 1 and 365.
 LivePerson recommends setting the value of this option to 60.

 ## Idle user policy

-The idle user policy monitors user activity in the Agent Workspace and will, after a predetermined period of inactivity, log the user out of LiveEngage.
+The idle user policy monitors user activity in the agent workspace and will, after a predetermined period of inactivity, log the user out of LiveEngage.
 If this policy is enabled, it will prevent an unauthorized user from using the Agent Workspace of an absent agent.

 User activity is any mouse movement, mouse click or any keyboard activity in LiveEngage.
 Agent activity is limited to agent interaction with the computer only, and does not extend to the status of active chats.
 Any consumer-related actions are not considered as agent activity, for example if a consumer sends a message to the agent.